-Travel Agency Management and Tour Operations MTTM-04 Check Your Progress-I: Answer the following questions.
+Travel Agency Management and Tour Operations MTTM-104 Check Your Progress-I: Answer the following questions.
 What is a travel agency?
 Discuss the duties and responsibilities of a tour operator?
-Check your answer with the one given at the end of the unit 12.4 Procedures for the Recognition or Approval of a Travel A Operator: Agency and Tour Thus, the above steps are crucial for planning to set up a travel agency and tour operator.
+Check your answer with the one given at the end of the unit check your answer with the one given at the end of the unit 12.4 Procedures for the Recognition or Approval of a Travel A Operator: Agency and Tour Thus, the above steps are crucial for planning to set up a travel l agency and tour operator.
 Besides this one more crucial step is the approval obtains from the Ministry of Tourism, Govt. of India.
 This approval helps the trav vel agency or tour operator to avail various financial and non-financial incentive es from the govt.
-The procedure for recognition of travel agency and tour opera tor from govt. of India follows as:
+The procedure for recognition of travel agency and tour operation ntor from govt. of India follows as:

-Travel Agency Management and Tour Operations MTTM-04 12.4.1.
+Travel Agency Management and Tour Operations MTTM-104 12.4.1.
 Guidelines for Recognition or Approval of a Travel Agency: